"Where the Past Lives in the Heartland of Texas"

 Statues at the Court House in Llano, Texas

 A visit to Llano is an historical event.
 The preservation of the past is a priority in Llano and many of the older buildings have been restored or are in the process of being restored.
 Llano was founded in 1855 and buildings from the 1800s still remain in this historic town.
-Financial experts at Fisher Investments address the importance of investing in historical preservation for all cities and towns as well as the need for individual contributions.

 The historic town of Llano is located on the Llano River about 20 miles west of Lake Buchanan and Inks Lake on Highway 29 and 70 miles northwest of Austin on Highway 71.
 It is the County Seat for Llano County and has a shopping square around the historic Llano County Courthouse in the center of town.
 It has a population of approximately 3,500.